 Later, Virkkula et al. (2007) proposed another filter-loading correction through calculating the average attenuation before and after a filter change.
-This correction applied a compensation factor in the form of (1 + k \ ATN), where k is calculated for each filter change and ATN corresponds to the attenuation.
-A

-110 similar approach was used to design the dual-spot technology Aethalometer (model AE33) that intrinsically compensates for filter-loading effects using a two beam system with different flow rates (Drinovec et al., 2015).
+This correction applied a compensation factor in the form of $(1 + k \times ATN)$ , where k is calculated for each filter change and ATN corresponds to the attenuation.
+A similar approach was used to design the dual-spot technology Aethalometer (model AE33) that intrinsically compensates for filter-loading effects using a two beam system with different flow rates (Drinovec et al., 2015).

 In a detailed study, Arnott et al. (2005) introduced a scattering correction factor that accounts for the aerosol particle scattering artifact.
-In a similar way, Schmid et al. (2006) proposed a correction

-- 115 algorithm that included a parameterization of the scattering by filter fibers and scattering by aerosol particles as a function of AAE and an iteration procedure to obtain corrected absorption coefficients.
-Both correction schemes used PAS measurements at 532 nm as a reference absorption measurement.
-Later, by using MAAP absorption measurements as a reference, Collaud Coen et al. (2010) evaluated the above-mentioned correction algorithms and proposed two new ones based on the Schmid and Arnott - 120 corrections.
+In a similar way, Schmid et al. (2006) proposed a correction algorithm that included a parameterization of the scattering by filter fibers and scattering by aerosol particles as a function of $\mathring{a}{ABS}$ and an iteration procedure to obtain corrected absorption coefficients.
+Both correction schemes used photoacoustic spectroscopy (PAS) measurements at 532 nm as a reference absorption measurement.
+Later, by using MAAP absorption measurements as a reference, Collaud Coen et al. (2010) evaluated the abovementioned correction algorithms and proposed two new ones based on the Schmid and Arnott corrections.
 Their algorithms, among several changes to the previous ones, included a new scattering correction parameterization that uses measured optical properties of the aerosol particles instead of the "standard" ones implemented in Schmid and Arnott correction algorithms.
-The comparison made by Collaud Coen et al. (2010) resulted in a good agreement between MAAP and Aethalometer BC measurements when using the "Schmid-like" correction algorithm.
-On the other hand, the "Arnott-like" - algorithm lead to many negative $\sigma{ap}$ values, especially under low absorption conditions (Collaud Coen et al., 2010).
+The comparison made by Collaud Coen et al. (2010) resulted in a good agreement between MAAP and Aethalometer BC measurements when using the "Schmidlike" correction algorithm.
+On the other hand, the "Arnottlike" algorithm lead to many negative $\sigma{ap}$ values, especially under low absorption conditions (Collaud Coen et al., 2010).

 Previous studies on Aethalometer compensation schemes have evaluated corrected absorption coefficients in comparison to reference absorption measurements (PAS or MAAP), which were done at only one wavelength.
-In this study, we use a Multi-Wavelength Absorbance Analyzer (MWAA),

-- 130 introduced by Massabò et al. (2013, 2015), to conduct a systematic multi-wavelength evaluation of ambient data.
-This way we can estimate the impact of the most common and reliable Aethalometer correction schemes on the AAE uncertainties.
+In this study, we use a multi-wavelength absorbance analyzer (MWAA), introduced by Massabò et al. (2013, 2015), to conduct a systematic multi-wavelength evaluation of ambient data.
+This way we can estimate the impact of the most common and reliable Aethalometer correction schemes on the $\mathring{a}{ABS}$ uncertainties.
 We used collected MAAP filter samples from long-term aerosol measurements in central Amazonia to perform offline multi-wavelength absorption measurements using the MWAA.
-The results presented here are relevant for the study of valuable multition and the base of t - 135 wavelength data provided by the widely used Aethalometers.
+The results presented here are relevant for the study of valuable multi-wavelength data provided by the widely used Aethalometers.